 How to copy information from one computer to another

-Users who have a network setup or plan on setting up a network should definitely consider transferring and sharing their files on the local area network.
-A network is the fastest means of transferring files between your computers, and once setup will enable to you to continue to share files.
+If you have a network or plan on setting up a network consider transferring and sharing their files on the local area network.
+A network is the fastest means of transferring files between your computers, and once setup allows to you to continue to share files.

 USB ports and devices such as thumb drives are also a fast and easy way to transfer files from one computer to another computer using either of the below USB options.

-USB to USB connectors can be purchased at most major computer retail stores.
+USB to USB connectors are found online and at most major computer retail stores.

 Internet and e-mail

 Today, there are dozens of online services that allow you to move and copy files from one computer to another computer.
 Alternatively, if you have only a few files you want to copy you may want to consider just sending the files through e-mail.

 If you do not have any USB drives, burning your information to a CD or DVD is another good solution to move files from one computer to another.